hynek/svcs/README.md

 > At this point, it's unclear whether this project will become a "proper Hynek project".
 > I will keep using it for my work projects, but whether this will grow beyond my personal needs depends on community interest.

-*svc-reg* is a [service locator](https://en.wikipedia.org/wiki/Service_locator_pattern) for Python that lets you register factories for types/interfaces and then create instances of those types with **unified life-cycle management** and **health checks**.
+*svc-reg* is a [service locator](https://en.wikipedia.org/wiki/Service_locator_pattern) for Python that lets you register factories for types/interfaces and then imperatively request instances of those types with **unified life-cycle management** and **health checks**.

 **This allows you to configure and manage resources in *one central place* and access them in a *consistent* way.**

-The idea is that at runtime, you say, for example, "*Give me a database connection*!", and *svc-reg* will give you one, depending on how you configured it.
+The idea is that at runtime, you say, for example, "*Give me a database connection*!", and *svc-reg* will give you whatever you've configured it to return when asked for a database connection.
+This can be an actual database connection or it can be a mock object for testing.

 If you like the [*Dependency Inversion Principle*](https://en.wikipedia.org/wiki/Dependency_inversion_principle) (aka "*program against interfaces, not implementations*"), you would register concrete factories for abstract interfaces[^abstract].

 [^abstract]: In Python usually a [`Protocol`](https://docs.python.org/3/library/typing.html#typing.Protocol) or an [Abstract Base Class](https://docs.python.org/3.11/library/abc.html).